 Am I eligible to become a provider?

-To register as a provider in the Active Kids program you must deliver a structured sport or physical activity program of at least eight weeks' duration and be a:
+To register as a provider with the Active Kids program, you must be located in NSW and be either.

-All providers must hold a current ABN, ACN or Certificate of Incorporation and must not have any outstanding actions or enforcement orders recorded by the Office of Fair Trading.
+- hold a current ABN, ACN or Certificate of Incorporation and must not have any outstanding actions or enforcement orders recorded by the Office of Fair Trading.

 What can the voucher be used for?

 The voucher can be used for registration, membership or participation fees for structured activities that provide a moderate to vigorous level of physical activity.
-For example:

 - swimming lessons

-- structured fitness program
+- structured and supervised fitness programs

-- approved active recreation such as dance etc
+- approved active recreation

 What is excluded?